pannous/HeySiri-macOS/README.md

 Just [download](HeySiri.dmg) the app

 ## Build
-Build yourself using Xcode 8 and you're ready to go!
+Just [download](HeySiri.dmg) the app or build yourself using Xcode 8 and you're ready to go!